Chamber Orchestra of Europe: Recordings

 The orchestra has made over 250 commercial recordings for all the major recording companies with various conductors, including Claudio Abbado, Paavo Berglund, Nikolaus Harnoncourt, and Yannick Nézet-Séguin.
 The orchestra has won a number of prizes for its recordings, including three Gramophone Awards for the Record of the Year and two Grammys.
 The COE was the first orchestra to create its own label, COE Records, in association with ASV Records (now distributed by Sanctuary/Universal Music).

 Honorary members

-The orchestra has awarded honorary membership to selected special collaborators: Nikolaus Harnoncourt, Alice Harnoncourt, Bernard Haitink, Sir András Schiff and Yannick Nézet-Séguin.
+The orchestra has awarded honorary membership to selected special collaborators: formerly the late Nikolaus Harnoncourt, Alice Harnoncourt, Bernard Haitink, and today Yannick Nézet-Séguin, Sir Antonio Pappano, Sir Simon Rattle, Sir András Schiff and Robin Ticciati.